-- the issuance of the rights; - the distribution of separate certificates representing the rights; - the exercise or redemption of such rights in accordance with any rights agreement; or - the termination or invalidation of the rights.
+- the distribution of separate certificates representing the rights; - the exercise or redemption of such rights in accordance with any rights agreement; or - the termination or invalidation of the rights.

 The indenture permits us to increase the conversion rate from time to time.
 We are not required to adjust the conversion rate until adjustments greater than 1% have occurred.